People-Centred Medical Image Analysis via Fairness-Aware Human-AI Cooperation: Introduction

 \section{Introduction}

-The rapid advancements in medical image analysis have led to highly accurate data-centric medical AI models that are increasingly being integrated into clinical practice~\citep{li2023medical}.
+Machine learning systems for pattern recognition are increasingly deployed in high-stakes domains, where predictive performance alone is insufficient to guarantee reliable decision-making.
+In many applications, including medical image analysis, models exhibit heterogeneous performance across data subpopulations due to dataset biases or distributional shifts.
+The rapid advancements in medical image analysis have led to highly accurate data-centric AI models that are increasingly being integrated into clinical practice~\citep{li2023medical}.
 These developments are particularly impactful in radiology, where the volume of medical imaging far exceeds the capacity of the available workforce~\citep{radiologyCensus2024}.
-By reliably assisting with diagnostic tasks, AI has the potential to enhance diagnostic workflows by improving efficiency, reliability, and consistency, thereby supporting high-quality patient care~\citep{topol2019high}.
-Despite these promising advancements, hesitancy persists among clinicians~\citep{abuzaid2022assessment} and patients~\citep{derevianko2023use}, compounded by unresolved regulatory challenges~\citep{zhang2025decade}.
-In particular, ensuring equitable performance across diverse populations is widely recognised as both an ethical obligation and a regulatory requirement~\citep{zhang2025decade}.
-These challenges partly explain why healthcare does not rank among the top ten industries hiring for AI roles in 2024\footnote{\url{https://www.forbes.com/sites/rachelwells/2024/09/24/top-10-sectors-hiring-ai-jobs-in-2024-as-searches-exceed-29-million/}}.
-This reluctance reflects deeper concerns about limited stakeholder engagement, particularly clinicians~\citep{jones2023artificial}, patients~\citep{kumah2025artificial}, and regulatory agencies~\citep{jain2025pragmatic}, in shaping how AI systems are designed, validated, and integrated into practice, alongside persistent questions about accuracy for non-majoritarian groups, workflow impact, and compliance with ethical and regulatory standards.
+By assisting with diagnostic tasks, AI has the potential to improve efficiency, reliability, and consistency in clinical workflows~\citep{topol2019high}.
+However, subgroup-dependent reliability affects not only overall model accuracy, but also how predictions should be integrated with human expertise under resource constraints.
+As a result, the practical use of AI in healthcare depends not only on overall predictive performance, but also on how reliably models perform across patient subgroups and how effectively they interact with clinicians in routine decision-making~\citep{abuzaid2022assessment}.